Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA_standard/WA_Standard_Redacted.md

 over payment to a Provider, then Plan may reconcile the Claim adjustments to determine the remaining amount Provider owes Plan, or that Plan owes to Provider.
 Any resultant overpayment recoveries (i.e. Provider owes Plan) shall occur automatically without advance notification to Provider.
-Unless otherwise required by Regulatory Requirements, jg shall not be responsible for interest payments that may be the result of a late notification by External Sources to SN of fee schedule(s)/rate(s)/methodologies change.
+Unless otherwise required by Regulatory Requirements, Sg shall not be responsible for interest payments that may be the result of a late notification by External Sources to Sg of fee schedule(s)/rate(s)/methodologies change.
 # ARTICLE Ill
-SPECIFIC REIMBURSEMENT TERMS:
+SPECIFIC REIMBURSEMENT TERMS
 MEDICARE ADVANTAGE
-For Covered Services furnished by or on behalf of Provider for a Member enrolled in a Medicare Advantage Network, Provider agrees to accept an amount that is the lesser of Eligible Charges or the gy Medicare Advantage Rate, minus applicable Cost Shares, and modified before payment as described below.
+For Covered Services furnished by or on behalf of Provider for a Member enrolled in a Medicare Advantage Network, Provider agrees to accept an amount that is the lesser of Eligible Charges or the guy Medicare Advantage Rate, minus applicable Cost Shares, and modified before payment as described below.
 Provider agrees that this amount, plus applicable Cost Shares, is full compensation for Covered Services.
+Washington Enterprise Provider Agreement PCS EA (RRRRHRRRR